-Franklin & Marshall College President Daniel R. Porterfield, Ph.D., prioritizes enhancing academic excellence, supporting students, building campus community and increasing civic outreach.
-A scholar of English, he teaches literature courses dealing with human rights, education and social justice.
+Franklin & Marshall College President Daniel R. Porterfield, Ph.D., prioritizes enhancing academic excellence, promoting student success, increasing civic outreach, and helping young graduates thrive in life after college.
+A scholar of English, he teaches literature courses dealing with human rights, education, and social justice.

-Porterfield is a frequent contributor to the national dialogue on issues like the value of the liberal arts, college access and the impact of technology on higher education.
-His pieces have been featured in publications such as The Chronicle of Higher Education, the Houston Chronicle and the Philadelphia Inquirer, and he writes a regular blog for The Huffington Post.
+Porterfield is a frequent contributor to the national dialogue on issues like the value of the liberal arts, college access, and the impact of technology on higher education.
+His pieces have been featured in publications such as The Chronicle of Higher Education, the Houston Chronicle, and the Philadelphia Inquirer, and he writes regularly for Forbes and The Huffington Post.

 Before coming to Georgetown in 1997, Porterfield served for four years as a senior aide to U.S. Health and Human Services Secretary Donna E. Shalala.